Sala de Corte

 What should I wear to Sala de Corte?

 The interior is contemporary and styled with intention, which sets the tone: put-together but not formal.
-Think collared shirts or polished casual for men, and the equivalent for women.
+Think collared shirts or polished casual for men, the equivalent for women.
 This is not a dress-code venue in the strict sense, but turning up in beachwear at a restaurant of this standing would feel out of place.

 Is Sala de Corte good for a special occasion?

 Yes, directly: Sala de Corte is one of the stronger special-occasion choices in Lisbon if the format suits you.
-The open kitchen adds theatre, the wine list carries a Star Wine List 2026 credential, and the dry-aged beef program with sourcing from the Iberian Peninsula, Australia, and Japan gives you something to talk through over dinner.
+The open kitchen adds theatre, the wine list carries a Star Wine List 2026 credential, the dry-aged beef program with sourcing from the Iberian Peninsula, Australia, Japan gives you something to talk through over dinner.
 Chef Luis Gaspar's kitchen is consistent enough in 2025 that the meal is unlikely to disappoint.

 What are alternatives to Sala de Corte in Lisbon?